alcantarar/ASB_Tutorial/README.md

 # Pre-Meeting Setup
 This section is intended to take you through the steps required before the meeting.

-There are three things that you need to do BEFORE the tutorial.
+There are three things that everyone needs to do BEFORE the tutorial.
 1. First you need to create a [Github](https://github.com/) account.
 Follow the instructions on their page to setup your account.
 2. The first program everyone will need is some version of Git.
 Git is the version control software that allows you to see, track, and edit changes to code bases.
 3. The second program is either [MATLAB](https://www.mathworks.com/), [Python](https://www.python.org/), or [R](https://www.r-project.org/about.html).
-We will be using these to run out example scripts.
+We will be using these to run example scripts.

+**Group Leaders have an additional step to complete BEFORE the tutorial:**
-4. Create one git repository for the group. **Only the group lead needs to do this.**
+- Create one GitHub repository for your group via [these instructions](https://github.com/alcantarar/ASB_Tutorial/wiki/Group-Leader-Instructions).

 ## 1. Creating a GitHub Account
 This should be fairly self explanatory.
 Go the the GitHub [website](https://github.com/), and create a new account.